 The Axus AXD2 Digital Piano has been growing more and more popular since its release.
 It is loved by students, teachers, education services and even professional pianists as a practice instrument.
-It was initially supplied only in Rosewood, however, due to the demand from our customers, it is now also available in classic Black.
-With the release of the new colour, I thought it would be good to recap why this piano has earned such positive feedback and give my personal opinion on it.
+It was initially supplied in Rosewood.
+However, due to the demand from our customers, it is now also available in classic Black.

 The Feel and Response

 When embarking on your music studies, one of the main things to look out for in a performance of a digital piano is how well it replicates the natural feel and action of an acoustic.
-The instrument you play on can have a direct influence on your skill and developing your professionalism, which is why this feature is extremely important.
-The Axus AXD2 offers a Real Hammer Action keyboard that uses hammer action to create that authentic response of an acoustic piano.
-It is also touch sensitive, meaning that the piano will respond to how soft or heavy you press the keys, for the most detailed and pure expression in every piece of music.
+The instrument you play on can have a direct influence on your skill and developing your professionalism.
+This is why this feature is extremely important.
+The Axus AXD2 offers a Real Hammer Action keyboard.
+It uses hammer action to create that authentic response of an acoustic piano.
+It’s also touch sensitive, meaning that the piano will respond to how soft or heavy you press the keys.
+This allows for the most detailed and pure expression in every piece of music.
 The 3 pedals of this piano offer the same response as the sostenuto, soft and damper pedals on an acoustic.
-With an Axus D2 you can feel confident you are provided with the main essentials every piano should possess.

 As well as making sure this instrument delivers a great feel and sound of an acoustic piano, it also includes a range of creative features.
 128 GM Voices will be fantastic for those of you who are looking for a bit of keyboard-like functions in your digital piano.
-Layer, split, master tune and key transpose functions allow you to mix and layer sounds and adjust your tuning easily to suit any performance environment.
+Layer, split, master tune and key transpose functions allow you to mix and layer sounds.
+Also adjust your tuning easily to suit any performance environment.
 You have a built-in metronome function, which ensures you always keep precise timing and develops your sense of rhythm.
-Finally, you can record your practices to help you grow as a pianist or save your own masterpieces with the 2 track, 1 Song sequencer recording system.
+Finally, you can record your practices to help you grow as a pianist.
+Or save your own masterpieces with the 2 track, 1 Song sequencer recording system.

 The AXD2 is truly an instrument that will suit every musician’s needs.
 If you want to use it for traditional purposes of a piano, great, the AXD2 already has everything you need.
 If you want to experiment with different set-ups, computer interaction and recording, this digital piano will also cater to your needs.
 It has a Midi In/Out so that you can create professional-sounding recordings directly into your computer.
 You have the ability to amplify this piano via audio out, which is great for performing at larger venues.
 If you like to practice silently and have a more personal practice session, you can simply plug in a pair of headphones in the headphone input.
-This piano is also excellent for teaching as it has a dual headphone input so that the teacher and the pupil can listen at the same time.
+It’s also excellent for teaching as it has a dual headphone input so the teacher and pupil can listen simultaneously.

 The Axus AXD2 Digital Piano is guaranteed to look great within any home or classroom.
 It has a beautiful, large cabinet that not only looks very authentic but also creates a better sound resonance.
-The piano is available in rosewood or black finish and is supplied with a matching bench that includes a handy storage compartment for you to store your sheet music.
-The lovely aesthetics of this piano add a very classy feel to it and is a great component to its vast selection of features.
+The piano is available in rosewood or black finish.
+It is supplied with a matching bench that includes a handy storage compartment for you to store your sheet music.
+The aesthetics of this piano adds a classy feel and is a great component to its vast selection of features.

 If you are still not quite convinced whether this piano is right for you, check out Alison’s, online violin and piano tutor’s take on it.
 You can also listen to the sound of the piano in the video: